s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

 and
 [Reddit](https://www.reddit.com/r/NixOS/comments/eihw31/any_default_config_for_reproducible_configurations/)

+# Pros and cons

-# Pinning the base nixpkgs versions
+## Pinning the base nixpkgs versions

-The question is how to pin specific version in the NixOS config for reproducability.
+The question is how to pin specific version of nixpkgs in the NixOS config for reproducability and source code management.

-## Use niv
+### Use niv

 Handle NixOS config just like usual [niv](https://github.com/nmattia/niv) project